roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 traditional publishers.
 For example, the book's recent update clocked in at more than 40 pages of new contents, which existing customers got for free.

-The update also included the book as a man page.
+The update also included the entire book as a man page.
 The idea still cracks me up, but just think how useful that is.
 Customers can search the book quickly and never have to leave the command line they spend so much time in.

 Or you can ditch the book format entirely like Steve Klabnik did with his